gewarren/docs/docs/framework/wcf/feature-details/types-supported-by-the-data-contract-serializer.md

 The following is a list of limitations when using certain types in partial trust mode scenarios:

-- To serialize or deserialize a type that implements <xref:System.Runtime.Serialization.ISerializable> in partially-trusted code using the <xref:System.Runtime.Serialization.DataContractSerializer> requires the <xref:System.Security.Permissions.SecurityPermissionAttribute.SerializationFormatter%2A> and <xref:System.Security.Permissions.SecurityPermissionAttribute.UnmanagedCode%2A> permissions.
+- To serialize or deserialize a type that implements <xref:System.Runtime.Serialization.ISerializable> in partially trusted code using the <xref:System.Runtime.Serialization.DataContractSerializer> requires the <xref:System.Security.Permissions.SecurityPermissionAttribute.SerializationFormatter%2A> and <xref:System.Security.Permissions.SecurityPermissionAttribute.UnmanagedCode%2A> permissions.

 - When running WCF code in [Partial Trust](../../../../docs/framework/wcf/feature-details/partial-trust.md) mode, the serialization and deserialization of `readonly` fields (both `public` and `private`) is not supported.
 This is because the generated IL is unverifiable and therefore requires elevated permissions.